Sama-X/sama-wallet/README.md

-# Sama Network (SAMA) Wallet
+# GOLDSTREAM Network (GOLDSTREAM) Wallet

-This is the frontend Vue.js application for the Sama Network (SAMA) Wallet.
+This is the frontend Vue.js application for the GOLDSTREAM Network (GOLDSTREAM) Wallet.